-For the S&P 500, the limit down is set at -5% outside of market hours (from 11pm to 2.30pm Swiss time) and if the price exceeds that band then trading is suspended for a period, usually 15 minutes..
+For the S&P 500, one of the limit downs is set at -7% outside of market hours (from 10pm to 1.30pm GMT) and if the price exceeds that band then trading is suspended for a period, usually 15 minutes.

 Why was limit up/limit down introduced?